 - Game plans for each basic path as well as foundational action items so you can get started immediately.

-If you have an questions, drop a comment below.
+If you have any questions, drop a comment below.

-If you’re serious about starting an online business and making some real money, you can get started with my free 1-Page Freedom Plan.
+If you’re serious about starting an online business and making some real money on the interwebs, start by finding your niche.

 Kevin Michael Geary is the founder of Digital Ambition.
 After building three successful online businesses in three separate niches in less than five years, he turned his attention toward helping men and women all over the world start an online lifestyle business so they can escape the rat race, make an impact, and live life without limitations.